russelsantos19/100-days-of-code/r1-log.md

 ### R1D30
 Today I made a pull request of my code.
 I made a git rebase first to squash my commits to one.
 I learn more about origin, upstream, fetch, pull, etc in git.
 It's fun and I'm getting more familiar with it.
 Tom.
 I'll begin a new project.

+### R1D31
+More Git and Github stuff today.
+Because I had to change the remote repository I fork from.
+And it takes me some time.
+But I learn something, especially in ssh and https in git.
+Tomorrow I plan to begin the profile creation page.